During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 This isn't a 2028 prediction.
 Agentic browsers are shipping as consumer products right now.

-OpenAI launched Atlas in October 2025 with autonomous Agent Mode.
+OpenAI launched its Atlas browser in October 2025 with an autonomous agent mode.
 Perplexity launched Comet.
-Google enabled Chrome auto-browse on January 28, 2026.
+Google is building agentic browsing into Chrome and Search through Gemini.
 These browsers don't visit your site the way a human does — they extract structured data, execute tasks, and often never render your UI at all.

 The businesses that are structured for this — machine-readable data, MCP-ready infrastructure, intentional agent access — will capture that spend.
 The ones that aren't will wonder why their traffic metrics look fine but their revenue isn't growing.